aldenwels/openGLexperiments/Readme.md

 ## Cloning and Building

- git clone --recursive <THE_URL>
+*git clone --recursive <THE_URL>
- cd into Build directory
+*cd into Build directory
- cmake -G "Xcode" ..
+*cmake -G "Xcode" ..

+Going to make a specific branch for specific 'experiments/sketches' and leave the master as the bare bones "hello triangle" template.

+Starting to mess with GLSL stuff mainly from this great online book: https://thebookofshaders.com.
+The examples in the book are mainly for webGL, processing, and openFrameworks.
+So this repo could be of interest to anyone interested in doing similar things in "pure" openGL.